Kiss-and-run fusion: Hippocampal synapses

-Mitochondria
+Mitochondrial Examples

 Mitochondria demonstrate kiss-and-run fusion in exchanging inner membrane materials.
 Studies using mitochondrial matrix-targeted green-photoactivated, red-fluorescent KFP and cyan-photoactivated, green-fluorescence PAGFP in rat cells have shown interactions where the KFP and PAGFP were transferred from one mitochondrion to another mitochondrion through transient fusion, suggesting a kiss-and-run mechanism.
 Unlike full fusion of mitochondria, which resulted in a single organelle, transient kiss-and-run fusion of two mitochondria resulted in two distinct membranes.

 Manipulation of the optic atrophy 1 (Opa1) gene had interesting effects on fusion between mitochondria.
 Silencing the Opa1 gene decreased full fusion activity of mitochondria after 24 hours, and full fusion activity was completely eliminated after the Opa1 gene was silenced for 48 hours.
 Transient kiss-and-run fusion activity remained the same after 24 hours of Opa1 silencing.
 Kiss-and-run fusion is most common with low levels of Opa1 gene expression and extremely high levels of Opa1 gene expression.
 As a result, Opa1 expression governs fusion in mitochondria with regard to kiss-and-run.

 Kiss-and-run fusion in mitochondria help to keep mitochondria in a reduced motility state for shorter period of time compared to full fusion.
 Liu et al. tested both kiss-and-run and full fusion and their effects on mitochondrial motility, and found that both forms of fusion resulted in decreased mitochondrial motility at first, but kiss-and-run fusion restored, and even increased, mitochondrial motility immediately after the kiss-and-run event was over.
 Kiss-and-run fusion provides a better mechanism to control mitochondrial bioenergetics than full fusion.

+Comparing the initial fusions, the kiss-and-run fusion model continues during active mitochondrial movement, as they approach sidelong and indirectly, often connected to different microtubule complexes.
+However, complete fusions require motion across a single microtubule, in a head-to-tail manner.